tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 In this design, we propose `model.fit` to take a new type, `tf.data.experimental.DatasetFactory`, instead of a dataset instance (which is [what is currently supported](https://github.com/tensorflow/tensorflow/blob/6b9e35f1c0410607bf956c0f27e5d3e1456b4899/tensorflow/python/keras/engine/training.py#L887-L889)), for the following reasons:

-* With `dataset` instances, there is complication brought by the need of replicating `dataset`s to workers.
+* With `dataset` instances, there is a need of replicating `dataset`s to remote workers.
+This is not a well-established path and thus not supported yet by `ClusterCoordinator`.

-* With `dataset` replication, in the past we have observed more memory consumption, less flexibility for user’s dataset transformation, and suboptimal performance.
+* Even if `dataset` replication is supported, in the past we have observed more memory consumption, less flexibility for user’s dataset transformation, and suboptimal performance.

-* When using Keras preprocessing layers (KPL), read-only resources are created at layer creation, which ends up being placed at the coordinator.
-However, `tf.data replicate` API does not support the resources referenced in the dataset graph to be accessed once serialized and deserialized, in the remotely worker.
-This prevents the `dataset` instance path from supporting resources, and thus KPLs.
+* When using resources for datasets, the resources end up being placed at the coordinator.
+However, `tf.data replicate` API does not support the resources referenced in the dataset graph to be accessed once serialized and deserialized, in the remote worker.
+This prevents the `dataset` instance path from supporting resources, and thus Keras preprocessing layers.

 Please see below for the rationale of using a `DatasetFactory` type instead of a simple `callable`.